CompewterTutor/Hoast/llm_brain/MEMORY.md

 - Using TypeScript for improved type safety and developer experience
 - Using Electron Forge with Vite for better development experience and faster builds
 - Using chokidar for file watching due to its reliability across platforms
+- Using sudo-prompt for permission elevation due to its cross-platform support

 ## Next Steps
 - Set up configuration manager for app settings
-- Implement permission elevation for writing to hosts file
-- Create tray menu UI for interacting with host entries
+- Create preferences/settings window
+- Add support for DNS cache flushing
+- Implement auto-launch on system startup
+- Add host entry grouping functionality